websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ### Sessions by Location

 The Sessions by Location panel shows the countries from which visitors access your Site.
 Countries with more visitors are shaded darker on the map.
-The countries are also listed below the map along with the number and percentage of visitors for each.
+The country names appear below the map along with the number and percentage of visitors for each.

 ![Colored shading on a map diagram quickly identifies your users' country of origin.](./sites-dashboard/images/06.png)